Kerberos (protocol): Description

-The client authenticates itself to the Authentication Server (AS) which forwards the username to a key distribution center (KDC).
+The client authenticates itself to the Authentication Server (AS) which is part of the key distribution center (KDC).
 The KDC issues a ticket-granting ticket (TGT), which is time stamped and encrypts it using the ticket-granting service's (TGS) secret key and returns the encrypted result to the user's workstation.
 This is done infrequently, typically at user logon; the TGT expires at some point although it may be transparently renewed by the user's session manager while they are logged in.

-When the client needs to communicate with a service on another node (a "principal", in Kerberos parlance), the client sends the TGT to the TGS, which usually shares the same host as the KDC.
+When the client needs to communicate with a service on another node (a "principal", in Kerberos parlance), the client sends the TGT to the TGS, which is another component of the KDC and usually shares the same host as the authentication server.
 The service must have already been registered with the TGS with a Service Principal Name (SPN).
 The client uses the SPN to request access to this service.
-After verifying that the TGT is valid and that the user is permitted to access the requested service, the TGS issues ticket and session keys to the client.
+After verifying that the TGT is valid and that the user is permitted to access the requested service, the TGS issues a service ticket (ST) and session keys to the client.
 The client then sends the ticket to the service server (SS) along with its service request.

 The protocol is described in detail below.